gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-10-21-list-of-vintage-japanese-pixel-dot-art-software.md

 ## Selected columns from the big list

 The table below is a snapshot of [selected columns of a Google Sheet](https://docs.google.com/spreadsheets/d/17RhWfM2wXW4A-MkQdC6W-w00zHM2tbLfpzuSTD8woMs/edit#gid=0) that I'm updating over time.
-So be sure to check, bookmark or subscribe to that one for the very latest information.
+So be sure to check, bookmark or subscribe to that link for the very latest information.

 > Regarding the empty cells: software missing a Japanese name was mostly referred to only by an English title.
 The rest of the missing information is TBC.